The Town of Conception Bay South is seeking proposals for the development of a strategy outlining Clean Energy Opportunities, Gaps and an Action Plan.

 Proposals must be received no later than 3:00 pm (NST) Monday, November 6, 2023.

-In a world with endless clean growth potential, McCol’s team of innovators are effectively creating value from waste and actively increasing sustainability to global PGMs markets.
+In a world of endless clean growth potential, HRTC’s team of innovators is effectively creating value from waste, actively contributing to the sustainability of the global precious metals market.

 In an effort to maximize and accelerate the decarbonization of Newfoundland and Labrador’s offshore through the development of carbon capture, utilization and storage (CCUS), the Honourable Dr. Andrew Furey, Premier of Newfoundland and Labrador, today announced a new CCUS Innovation Challenge.